Skip to main content

 Things to Watch For

-• The law does not specify how patient input will be included.
+• The law does not specify how the national standards for diagnosis and treatment will be enforced across different provinces.

 Progress